 After his big win, the champ whisked Dolly backstage.
 Next thing you know, he's back in the squared circle in a sleeveless tuxedo.
 The in-ring wedding, which are way more common in wrestling history than you might expect, includes a beautifully bad pun that sounds like something straight from Kornfield Kounty -- "In this ring, I thee wed."

-In his 2002 biography, the Hulkster claims that Parton called his house directly to pitch the segment.
-She also kept stressing how much she just loved Hogan, both over the phone and in person.
+In his 2002 autobiography, the Hulkster claims that Parton called his house directly to pitch the segment.
+She kept stressing how much she just loved Hogan, both over the phone and on set.
 Such overboard affection left the famed pro wrestler confused about his purported admirer's motives.
 On set, he found out that sweet-talking was just part of Dolly being Dolly.
 "When I first got there and she kept telling me she loved me, I thought I was something special," Hogan wrote.
 "I thought she was genuinely a big fan.
 Then I saw she told everybody she loved them, from the cameraman to the key grip to the other 80 guys walking around the set.
 Apparently, that's her style."